-Brussels, 17 March 2008
+Brussels, 31 March 2008

-Environmental and Health NGOsi appeal: Support the Environment Committee's report on broad export ban and safe storage of mercury [2nd reading vote in ENVI, 26 March 2008 - Papadimoulis report]
+Environmental and Health NGOsi appeal: Support a broad export ban and safe storage of mercury

 The coalition of environmental and health NGOs welcomed the Commission's proposal of an EU mercury export ban and the safe storage of surplus mercury.
 We also welcomed the European Parliament's first reading position which strengthened several key aspects of the regulation for better human health and environmental protection.
-However, the Council Common Position, although it clarifies certain aspects, mainly reverts to the Commission's original proposal.
-It therefore misses a real opportunity to close loopholes and ensure that no metallic mercury is leaving the EU.
+The Council Common Position, although it clarifies certain parts, misses a real opportunity to close loopholes and ensure that no metallic mercury is leaving the EU.